 Vitamin D is essential for a human body to work as it should.
 It’s present in some foods, and plays an important part in keeping bones strong.

 Vitamin D regulates the amount of calcium and phosphate in your body.
 These nutrients are needed for healthy teeth, bones, and muscles.

 Please note, when you request a generic (non branded) treatment, the product you receive may look slightly different than what we show on our website.
 The active ingredient in the medication will be exactly the same though.
 This is because we use a range of manufacturers to ensure we always have enough stock for patients.
 If you have any questions, you can message our Customer Support team or doctors through your account.

 Please check your spelling or try another treatment name.

 Adults can get treatment online, if a vitamin D insufficiency or deficiency is confirmed by a blood test.

 - Fill out a short online assessment about your health

-- Place an order for your preferred treatment
+- Place a request for your preferred treatment

-- If your order is right for you, then it can be posted to your preferred address or you can collect it from a local post office instead
+- It will then be posted to your preferred address or you can collect it from a local Post Office instead

 Common side effects of vitamin D supplements and treatments